prebid/prebid.github.io/dev-docs/bidders/buzzoola.md

 ### Note:

-* The Buzzoola Header Bidding adaptor requires setup and approval before beginning.
+* The Buzzoola Header Bidding adapter requires setup and approval before beginning.
 Please reach out to <support@buzzoola.com> for more details.
 * Please note that cookie support is required.
-* Floors supported only by Prebid Server Adapter.
+* Floors supported only by Prebid Server adapter.

 ### Bid Params